 What Age Can Kids Start?

-As far as doing laundry from start to finish, my kids have started doing their own laundry at around age seven or eight.
-Because I have a top-load washer, it’s really hard for my kids to get the clothes out of the washer without nearly falling in!
-So I do that part for them.
-But other than that, they are fully capable of doing their own laundry.
+In terms of handling the laundry process from start to finish, my children typically start doing their own laundry around the age of seven or eight.
+Given that I have a top-load washer, it can be challenging for them to remove clothes without nearly falling in, so I assist with that step.
+Otherwise, they are entirely capable of managing their own laundry.

 The BEST Laundry Tip

 I’ve employed a time-saving laundry strategy with my children for years: I don’t sort their clothes by color.
 While this may seem unconventional to some, it has consistently saved me hours each week.

 Each child has their own designated laundry basket in their closet.
 They simply toss all their clothes into the washer together.
 This approach eliminates the need for sorting by colors and saves the additional time it takes to organize items for each child.